danielssonn/ethTO/README.md

-# The future is multi chain, but where is your wallet?
+# The future is multi-chain, but where is your wallet?

 ## Creating seamless cross chain NFT Renting experience
 <br><br>